raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 Note: The C2 IP addr or hostname can be the value of your tun0 adapter.

+Note: The use of screen is a safety mechanism because we can get back to shell that has our socat process if we get disconnected from our redirector.
+- To detach from the screen session type` Ctrl+a then d`.
+- To view screen sessions run `screen -ls`
+- To reattach to a detached screen run `screen -r <screen session name>.`

 ### 4. Create Listener
 - Create an Empire listener with a Host set to a redirector address